 Burton LA, Sumukadas D, Witham MD, Struthers AD, McMurdo MET.
 Effect Of Spironolactone On Physical Performance In Older People With Self-Reported Physical Disability.
 Am J Med 2013; 126: 590-7.

 Beveridge LA, Ramage L, McMurdo MET, George J, Witham MD.
 Allopurinol use is associated with greater functional gains in older rehabilitation patients.
 Age Ageing 2013; 42: 400-4.

 Dr Witham is convenor for the Systems in Practice (SiP) Ageing teaching, including Ageing Week in third year, and also contributes to administering, marking and examining fourth year undergraduate geriatric medicine teaching.
-He also contributes to medical postgraduate and nursing staff teaching, and runs the Tayside StR Research training course for higher specialist medical trainee doctors – a course that he is also now leading for the Royal College of Physicians of Edinburgh.
+He contributes to the Cardiovascular BMSc course, to medical postgraduate and nursing staff teaching, and runs the Tayside StR Research training course for higher specialist medical trainee doctors – a course that he is also now leading for the Royal College of Physicians of Edinburgh.
 He is an associate member of the Higher Education Academy.

 Roberta Fulton – Adherence to medication in older heart failure patients (CSO Doctoral fellowship, 2014-2017)